-Daddy followed me up and Izzy climbed up with Granddad.
+Daddy followed me up and Izzy climbed up with Grandad.
 When I got to the top, I was tired and told Daddy I wanted to go down again.
 This made Daddy grumpy.
 So I took some photos with Mummy’s camera.

 Daddy carried Izzy down and Mummy helped me.